ander7agar/altcoin-rpc/README.md

 ```

 #### Connecting via SSL
-On Bitcoin Core <0.12, you can start the `bitcoind` RPC server directly with SSL:
+On Alrcoin Core <0.12, you can start the `bitcoind` RPC server directly with SSL:

 ```sh
 docker run --rm -it -v $(PWD)/ssl:/etc/ssl ruimarinho/bitcoin-core:0.11-alpine -printtoconsole -rpcuser=foo -rpcpassword=bar -rpcssl -rpcsslcertificatechainfile=/etc/ssl/bitcoind/cert.pem -rpcsslprivatekeyfile=/etc/ssl/bitcoind/key.pem -server
 ```

-On Bitcoin Core >0.12, use must use `stunnel` (`brew install stunnel` or `sudo apt-get install stunnel4`) or an HTTPS reverse proxy to configure SSL since the built-in support for SSL has been removed.
+On Alrcoin Core >0.12, use must use `stunnel` (`brew install stunnel` or `sudo apt-get install stunnel4`) or an HTTPS reverse proxy to configure SSL since the built-in support for SSL has been removed.
 The trade off with `stunnel` is performance and simplicity versus features, as it lacks more powerful capacities such as Basic Authentication and caching which are standard in reverse proxies.

 You can use `stunnel` by configuring `stunnel.conf` with the following service requirements: